-Field Description Media protocol Select SRTP only from the drop-down list.
-Support ICE Check the Support ICE checkbox.
+Field Description Support ICE Check the Support ICE checkbox.
 The configuration of this option depends on the deployment: In a single-arm or a multi-arm (Firewall NAT mode) deployment, select FULL from the drop-down list.
 In a multiple-arm (Firewall Bridged mode) deployment, select LITE from the drop-down list.
-For more information on the deployment scenarios, refer to Deployment Scenarios on page 4.
+For more information on the deployment scenarios, refer to Deployment Scenarios on page 5.
 RTP/RTCP Multiplex in offer Select the RTP/RTCP Multiplex in offer checkbox.
 SRTP configuration In the SRTP crypto context negotiation field, select the SDES checkbox and select SDES AES-128 only from the drop-down list.
 RTCP configuration a.
 In the RTCP Mode field, ensure that the default option Bypass is selected from the drop-down list. b.
 In the RTCP generation timeout field, enter the time (in seconds) that the media application must wait for an RTCP on the same direction before it starts generating them.

-Field Description Codec Select G711A 8kHz - 64 kbps (for Europe) or G711U 8kHz - 64 kbps (for US-NA), G729 8 kHz - 8 kbps, and G722 8 kHz - 64 kbps from the drop-down list and click Add to add it to the bottom of the list of codecs for this media profile.
+Codec Select G711A 8kHz - 64 kbps (for Europe) or G711U 8kHz - 64 kbps (for US-NA), G729 8 kHz - 8 kbps, and G722 8 kHz - 64 kbps from the drop-down list and click Add to add it to the bottom of the list of codecs for this media profile.

-7. To enable the MiVoice Business Media Profile, under Media Profiles, click Add and configure the following:
+- 6. Click OK. - 7.
+To enable the MiVoice Business Media Profile, under Media Profiles, click Add and configure the following:

 Field Description Name Enter a Media Profile name.
 For example, MiVB.
-Media protocol Select SRTP only from the drop-down list.
-Support ICE Check the Support ICE checkbox.
-Select Full from the drop-down list.
+Media protocol Select RTP only from the drop-down list.
+Support ICE Select Full from the drop-down list.
 RTP/RTCP Multiplex in offer Select the RTP/RTCP Multiplex in offer checkbox.
-SRTP configuration In the SRTP crypto context negotiation field, select the SDES checkbox and select SDES Both from the drop-down list.
 RTCP configuration Do the following: a.
 In the RTCP Mode field, ensure that the default option Bypass is selected from the drop-down list. b.
 In the RTCP generation timeout field, enter the time (in seconds) that the media application must wait for an RTCP on the same direction before it starts generating them.
 Codec configuration Enable the Allow unconfigured codecs option.

-- 9. Under Cloud Support, select the Support OpenScape Cloud checkbox to remove the core IP from the list of ICE candidates.
+- 8. Click OK. - 9.
+Under Cloud Support, select the Support OpenScape Cloud checkbox to remove the core IP from the list of ICE candidates.
 This is because the core IP address is not accessible from access, resulting in connectivity checks failure. - 10.
 Click OK to save the configuration. - 11.
 Click Apply Changes in the main window to confirm the changes to the OpenScape SBC appliance.

-6.8 Configuring Remote Endpoints
+5.8 Configuring Remote Endpoints